Pejeloco/ShieldEstate/README.md

 6. **Heatmap Generation**: Creating an interactive heatmap that visualizes the distribution of predicted prices for Airbnb listings in Madrid, including the user's listing.

+## Resources Used
+The following resources were used in the development of this code:

+- Python 3
+- Pandas
+- NumPy
+- Folium
+- Folium.plugins
+- Folium.map
+- Scikit-learn
+- Sklearn.ensemble
+- Sklearn.preprocessing
+- Sklearn.model_selection
+- Branca

 ## Credits:

 1. **Brian Collado**: